Long Branch: City of Beach Clubs

 Photo-essay on city sand, sea and sun …

 Long Branch is a beach town — one of the best ever.
-Shore lovers have known it for 150 years now.
-During my Long Branch history research I’ve found few things to elicit more nostalgia than when folks talk about their favorite local beach clubs.
-They are central to the city’s identity and appeal.
+Shore lovers have known it for over 150 years now.
+During my deep-dive research into Long Branch history, I’ve found few things to elicit more nostalgia than when folks talk about their favorite beach clubs.
+They are central to city identity and appeal.

-Today, only four private beach clubs remain active in Long Branch.
+As to private beach clubs, just four remain active in the city now (Ocean Beach Club, Breakwater Beach Club, Elberon Bathing Club and Promenade Beach Club).
 Ocean Beach Club — opened in 1906 and still operating in Elberon — is the city’s oldest.
-Promenade Beach Club, opened in 2000 in Beachfront North, is the newest:
+Promenade Beach Club, opened in 2000 in Beachfront North, is the newest.

-There were many other Long Branch beach clubs, of course, now gone and forgotten.
-Here’s a look at the city’s shore life and its beach clubs over the years.
-Those with more info or photos please share — HERE.
-Enjoy:
+Here’s a look at the city’s shore life and its beach clubs over the years — enjoy:

 Long Branch beach scenes …